lemoce/hasktris/README.md

 # Hasktris

-Tetris-clone using Haskell and ncurses.
+Tetris-clone using Haskell and HSCurses.